cristiean/MyBinder/README.md

 # Project Pascal
-A repository to host the Jupyter notebooks relating to this project
+A repository that hosts the Jupyter notebooks related to this project